DeWitt Clinton School: "One Year Older, One Year Smarter" program

 In addition, each year Mills presents a $10,000 savings bond to the student with the highest score in the school.
 Overall, Clinton has scored highest in the statewide ISAT test for three consecutive years.

-Other Facts & Famous Alumni
+Other facts and notable alumni

 The school mascot is the Clinton Cougar and the school colors are green and gold.
 Every year 7th graders take a trip to Springfield, Illinois, and the 8th graders go to Washington D.C.

-One of the school's most famous graduates is the late celebrity and movie critic Gene Siskel, one-time host (along with Roger Ebert) of the TV show, "At the Movies".
+One of the school's most famous graduates is the late celebrity and movie critic Gene Siskel, one-time host (along with Roger Ebert) of the TV show At the Movies.